denzelrenner/LIFE4136-Group1-Rotation2/README.md

 color_h tetraploid_g46214
 ```
-Now that the tetraploid g46214 protein has been loaded into PyMOL, Using your mouse or trackpad, manually adjust the orientation of the tetraploid protein to a position you are happy with.
+Now that the tetraploid g46214 protein has been loaded into PyMOL, using your mouse or trackpad, manually adjust the orientation of the tetraploid protein to a position you are happy with.
 Follow the next few steps:

- 1. Navigate to the header of pymol and select the plugin tab, select APBS electrostatics.
+ 1. Navigate to the header of PyMOL and select the plugin tab, select APBS electrostatics.

  2. Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & tetraploid_g46214` depending on which protein you are investigating.
 This will produce an object in PyMOL showing the electrostatic potential across the whole protein.
 When that has completed close the pop-up that comes afterwards.